 9. Shelton Alpha Green Fund (NEXTX)

-The Shelton Alpha Green Fund was first introduced as an environmentally-friendly fund in 2013.
-It’s one of the single best ETFs with ESG for a completely guaranteed green investment portfolio – that’s what they do best.
+The Shelton Alpha Green Fund was introduced as an environmentally-friendly fund in 2013.
+It’s one of the best ETFs with ESG for a completely guaranteed green investment portfolio – that’s what they do best.

 Approximately $340m in assets make up the Shelton Alpha.
 Each participant is chosen by the Alpha Green Fund Managers and screened against their criteria for what makes a green investment.
+Their unique approach makes them a perfect ESG investment: they invest only in green companies.

 See Related: How to Get Involved in ESG Investing